sanjay900/ENGR101Team1/README.md

 - Successfully 3D printed swivel wheel.
 - Redesigned swivel wheel since the 3D printed part was slighty too large for the wheel size.
 - Started converting camera and sensor mount sketch to 3D model.

+19th May
+Software:
+- Started writing maze solving code
+To do: complete maze solving code and test

+Hardware:
+- Shortened board
+- Changed positioning of RPi on board
+- Increased height to make room for battery placement To do: IR sensors